RDevelops/NotebookOLD/Unit 4/Computational Thinking.md

 | 4 | Whisk 300ml of cream | Bake for 30 minutes |

 # Abstraction
-Abstraction is the simplification of a more complex process or feature
+Abstraction is the simplification of a more complex process or feature.

 ## Why do we do it?
 - Provides "thinking distance" for the programmer